Episode 5, Season 3

 - SNCC, Gloria Richardson

-- Teaching Tolerance, Abraham Lincoln & Frederick Douglass: The Story Behind an American Friendship
+- Learning for Justice, Abraham Lincoln & Frederick Douglass: The Story Behind an American Friendship

-- Teaching Tolerance, Inaugural Editorial (William Lloyd Garrison)
+- Learning for Justice, Inaugural Editorial (William Lloyd Garrison)

-- Teaching Tolerance, Before Rosa Parks: Ida B. Wells
+- Learning for Justice, Before Rosa Parks: Ida B. Wells

 - Hasan Kwame Jeffries, Bloody Lowndes: Civil Rights and Black Power in Alabama’s Black Belt